Overnight ferries

 • The overnight ferry from Bari (Italy) to Patras (Greece) is the only option for getting to Greece (otherwise) by train.

-Stena Line operate ferries between Hoek van Holland (The Netherlands) and Harwich International (Great Britain).
-This is an alternative to the Eurostar for reaching the UK.
+Stena Line operate ferries from Hoek van Holland (The Netherlands) to Harwich International (Great Britain).
+This is an alternative to the Eurostar for reaching Great Britain.

-The ferry to the UK sails from Hoek van Holland at 22:00 (with boarding from 19:30 to 21:15) and disembarkation at Harwich International begins at 06:30.
-The ferry from the UK sails from Harwich International at 23:00 (with boarding from 20:45 to 22:15) and disembarkation at Hoek van Holland begins at 08:00.
+The ferry to Great Britain sails from Hoek van Holland at 22:00 (with boarding from 19:30 to 21:15) and disembarkation at Harwich International begins at 06:30.
+The ferry from Great Britain sails from Harwich International at 23:00 (with boarding from 20:45 to 22:15) and disembarkation at Hoek van Holland begins at 08:00.

 The nearest railway station to the ferry terminal at Hoek van Holland is Schiedam Centrum (which can be reached by metro).
 The ferry terminal at Harwich International is at a railway station with the same name.